 “We have monthly, it's called management debriefing, so once a month all the people in the organization who are at the director level, which is my level, meet monthly and the senior team communicates to us the important stuff of the hospital.
 That includes customer service scores, financials, any special project that's going on, I can't think of what else are the regulars, and then any Q and A, and it's an hour and a half long meeting so that's a primary method.
 Email, and then we do the top down, so that monthly meeting with my direct boss, she has a template that's given to her from the CEO, and she's on the Senior VP Team, so that's kind of nice.
 They put together talking points to pass down individually to their managers, and those directors that report directly to them.
 Then the job is for me to communicate that to my staff.”
 [Topher, Lines 79-89]

+For Spencer and Topher, their meetings exemplify the role of liaison that they play.
+In this case, the information exchange is prevalent as they take information from upper management back to their teams or other workers.
+Spencer also alludes to taking information from groups not present at the meeting table (i.e., safety, security) to administration.
+Because they are fortunate enough to have a seat at the table, they are able to minimize their need to reduce their uncertainty; hearing information first-hand and being able to ask questions are two uncertainty-reducing strategies.

-Sometimes chaplains are in communication with other coworkers (outside of the pastoral team) where they get their daily information.
+Sometimes chaplains are in communication with other co-workers (outside of the pastoral team) where they get their daily information.
+Most of this communication occurs through mediated channels.
 Edward explains his experiences during his time with the hospice department from his over 30 years of service.

 “Our hospice has done a lot of communication by voice mail with every morning until recently, but for 7 and a half years of my 8 years with hospice, every morning our office manager would leave a voice message at 7 am with a complete report that would say here's our numbers, how many we have in home care, how many in in patient care, here's our new admissions yesterday, here are the deaths that happened yesterday or overnight, here's anything that the teams need to know and then team members would leave voice message for each other.”
 [Edward, Lines 88-95]